joacorapela/svGPFA/doc/sphinx/source/params.rst

 svGPFA uses different groups of parameters.
 We provide a utility function :meth:`svGPFA.utils.initUtils.getParamsAndKernelsTypes` that builds them from parameter specifications.
-These specifications contain short descriptions on how to build a parameter.
+These specifications are short descriptions on how to build a parameter.
 For example, a parameter specification for the inducing points locations can be **equidistant**, indicating that the inducing points locations should be set to equidistant values between the start and end of a